Dust extraction port

 It will be away from the user, and that is a safer direction.
 The clockwise rotation direction makes the Dremel compatible with standard right-handed drill and milling bits.

-How to use clamps
+How to use clamps on a dremel router

 The securing clamp of the base comes with a layer of soft material to keep your workbench sturdy and scratch-free.
 Mount the clamps on the workbench, and that gives you control over your project.